 The French “kefir” or “laban” that she purchased tasted more sour than her taste buds were acquired to.
 She enjoyed the intense tang on her tongue.
 This “lait fermente” was just the right temperature, intensity and mouthfeel.
 “Of course,” she thought, “the French obsession around food was part of their DNA.”

 Remembering that Winter in Paris was poignant.
 As she came back into the present moment her vision became clear and she saw the young girl and her parents were paying in cash for their groceries.
 The “lait fermente” was not to be mistaken with it’s global cousins.
 It was, after all, a buttermilk affair.

 -The Nutrition Lowdown:

 Lait Fermente by Payson Breton

 A fermented drink made from cow’s milk and selected lactic ferments that makes it easier to digest vs. cows milk alone.
 Beneficial bacteria promoting a healthy gut.
 Tangy, acidic taste- may take some getting used to but well worth it.
+Think of it as a taste bud detox.”
 Add to crepes, use in cereal, or be bold and drink from the bottle like I do.

-*I am an affiliate for Mosaic Foods.
+* The links used in this posting are affiliate links.
 I research all companies with whom I am an affiliate for to ensure that my brand’s values align with their mission.